puleos/object-hash/readme.markdown

   {hash:'14fa461bf4b98155e82adc86532938553b4d33a9',
     count: 1, value: {foo: 'bar', baz: true }} ]
 ```
-!Note: in when the excludeValues option is set, the `value` of the hash table is an array of objects with matching keys.
+!Note: when the excludeValues option is set, the `value` of the hash table is an array of objects with matching keys.

 ## hashTable.reset();
 Clears contents of the hashTable.